NLnetLabs/rotonda/design docs/design-fiq.md

     // A query function (with an argument),
     // can be used like so:
-    // search-asn for 31200;
+    // search-asn-rib-in for 31200;
-    query search-asn for asn: Asn in global.rib-in {
+    query search-asn-rib for asn: Asn in global.rib-in {
         with {
             query-type: created-records {
                 time_span: last_24_hours()